fish1968/vim_for_reading_on_acrobat/README.md

 Main frame of the code is from [Gordon Gustafson](https://superuser.com/users/2474/gordon-gustafson)'s [post on StackExchange](https://superuser.com/a/692066/1774066).

 ChatGPT is used to upgrade [Gordon Gustafson](https://superuser.com/users/2474/gordon-gustafson)'s code to current version of AHK.

+# comments

+Better use VIM Extension of browser instead to use this shit to suit the large sophisticated Acrobat Reader.
+Recommended vim extensions: Vimium-C, and PDF Viewer for Vimium-C